DominikBBB/PP2-JSQuiz/README.md

 ## Bugs and Fixes:

-A few numbers of bugs showed up during the HTML and CSS validation process.
-They are all fixed and all pages passed validation process.
-Full list of bugs and validation results after they were fixed: [Bugs and Fixes](TESTING-1.md)
+A few numbers of bugs showed up during the HTML and JS validation process.
+They are all fixed and all pages passed validation processes.
+Full list of bugs and validation results after they were fixed: [Bugs and Fixes](docs/testing/TESTING-1.md)

+HTML:

+1. All duplicate id-atribiutes have been changed into class-atribiutes.
+CSS file was updated too,
+2. Id="restart-button" atribiutes have been removed,
+3. Empty heading was fullfill with placeholder "Points",
+4. <span> element has beed changed into <div> element,
+5. All comments which created warnings were edited.

+JS:

+1. To fix warnings, /*jshint esversion: 6 */ needed to be added at the top of each js file,
+2. To fix 4 undefined variables, I tempraly copied questionBank variable from separeted .js file into script.js for testing purpose.
+Moreover, I created 3 new variables: stat, quiz and results.
+3. There are 3 unused variables (calcScore, startQuiz, checkAnswers) which are onclick functions located in html file.

 No more errors found.